How To Promote Your Graphic Design Business on Facebook

 If you do not have enough content that engages with your audience on Facebook, one thing to do is to do some ‘pro-bono’ work.

-Videos which involve you talking to children about what they would like in a logo, going through the design process and delivering the finished design to the team is something that is very educational because it shows you going through the design process.
+Videos that involve you talking to children about what they would like in a logo, going through the design process and delivering the finished design to the team is something that is very educational because it shows you going through the design process.

 It is entertaining because of the kid’s involvement and is likely to engage the audience much more than a dry video explaining what you do.